graphql-dotnet/server/README.md

 ### Basic options

 By default, the middleware will be installed with these configurable options:
-- GET, POST, and WebSocket support is enabled
+- GET, POST, and WebSocket requests are all enabled
 - Form content types are disabled, and cross-site request forgery (CSRF) protection is enabled
 - There are no authentication or authorization requirements